ezolo/Pet-Boutique-Application/README.md

 # Pet-Boutique-Application
 The following application is a Pet Boutique Form.
+Users will be able to enter their personal information (name/phone) and pet information (pet name/DOB/type).
+After this is done, users will have the choice to select from a list of services offered by the boutique (flea removal, nail clippings, shampoo, fur trimming).
+When the form is all complete, users will click the "total" button which will then give them their total price.